-Jack Osbourne can be a feisty bottom.
+Jack Osbourne can be a feisty trick.
 He never likes to be fucked without pretending to put up a good fight first.
 I figure it makes him feel better about himself afterwards – knowing that he resisted the temptation for as long as he could and only succumbed to it once he was left with no other option.
 Despite the dramatic objections, once his ass is stretched open, Jack inevitably turns into a sobbing baby, begging for more.
 His actions are predictable.
 So are his demands; I always have to fuck him twice before he’ll relinquish his money.

 “None of this happened, right?”
 Jack announces, once I finish off my second set and he pushes me aside to get out of the bed.
 It’s a phrase the older cowboy says after every coupling, like clockwork.
 I nod my head and perch on the edge of the mattress to pull off the condom.
 He lightly smacks me over the ear with a beefy hand before dropping a rubber-banded stack of bills onto my crotch.

 Jack boasts a beer gut that extends across the room, nearly matching the size of his inflated ego, and I can’t help but sneer at him as he tucks his fancy Rockmount shirt into the low waistband of his finely-starched Wrangler jeans.
 The large, ornate rodeo buckle he touts from a much younger life is barely visible beneath the extension of his protruding belly.
 Anymore, I have to position myself just right in order to even mount him.
 It’s not that I don’t enjoy topping a bear, but Jack’s becoming more and more of a disgruntled prick with the passage of time, and I’m becoming less and less amenable to visiting.